ishubin/flame-graph-reader/README.md

 - [ ] Zoom by mouse (drawing rect on the screen to which it should zoom horizontally)
 - [ ] Search
 - [ ] Annotate.
 Use tags that could combine multiple frames (e.g. 'networking', 'mysql', 'cache-lookup' etc.).
 Allow custom tags
-- [ ] Probes (based on search).
+- [ ] Probes (based on search or annotations).
 So that user can specify multiple search criteries and switch between profilers to see how they change
 - [ ] Compare two flame graphs (show in tabs + diff view)
 - [ ] Various color themes
 - [ ] Invert stack traces
 - [ ] Rename flame graph tab
 - [ ] Repair stacks
 - [ ] Efficiency markers.
-Let user specify the real measuerd hits/second on every method, to check it cpu efficiency per request
+Let user specify the real measured hits/second on every method, to check it cpu efficiency per request
+- [ ] By frame overview table mode.